 Telephones at the Foreign Ministry went unanswered on 3 October.
 Forum 18 was unable to reach Shemshat Atajanova, a department head at the government's Turkmen National Institute for Democracy and Human Rights in Ashgabad.
 A colleague refused to put Forum 18 through to her on 3 October and also refused to answer any questions himself.

 Jehovah's Witness Sanjarbek Saburov, from the northern city of Dashoguz, refused military service during the spring call-up.
 On 17 July he was placed in preventive detention while awaiting trial, Jehovah's Witnesses told Forum 18.
 A complaint regarding the detention was filed with the Presidential Administration, the General Prosecutor's Office, the Interior Ministry and the Turkmen National Institute for Democracy and Human Rights.

 On 10 August, Dashoguz Regional Prosecutor's Office responded to Saburov, stating that they would readdress his complaint to Dashoguz City Prosecutor's Office.
 The response from Dashoguz City Prosecutor's Office is still pending.

 Saburov was tried under Criminal Code Article 219, Part 1.
 On 9 August, a Judge handed him a two-year suspended sentence.
 He was released in the courtroom after more than three weeks' detention.

-Seydi: two-year suspended sentence
+Seydi: two-year corrective labour sentence